DeFiGeek-Community/landing-page/content/blog/development-report-jan-2023.md

 The PoC targets DFGC contributors & allow them to mint NFTs using Discord authentication and receive payroll & rewards.

 NFT contracts, NFT mint page for receiver, and management site for senders are in development.
-The contracts coding has completed and the NFT mint page is currently under development.
+The contracts coding has completed and the NFT mint page is currently under development & to be on testnet soon.

 # Vacant Positions